DrenSkywalker/react-welcome-onboard/README.md

 #### SliderPagination

-This is the pagination component, which can contain:
+This is the pagination container, which can contain:

 - two **Buttons** and / or the **Bullets** component;
 - it can also optionally contain the **ProgressionBar**.